Houlihan is available for adoption

 Houli was also meant to be more ‘Princess’ than ‘Thrill Seeker’.
 She wears coats and sweaters in the cold (love those super cute accessories!) and wants water on hot summer walks.

 This pretty girl wants a person or couple with some time to focus on their adorable new family member.
 Someone with previous dog experience, dedicated to continuing Houli’s education and providing regular rules and boundaries.
 Houli likes your company but we think it will be fine if you work outside the home.
 A quieter lifestyle but lots of activity; hiking, running and playing is this girls’ dream.
 A balanced dog, especially of a similar energy level would be great.
 She is gentle with her foster-cat but may chase so a dog-savvy cat with proper intros is best.
 A quiet neighbourhood (or the country) without a lot of bike or foot traffic and a fenced yard too please.

-Houli originally came into Save Me Rescue in 2019 and was adopted out, but surrendered back to the rescue 1 year later.
-In her time with me she has spent a lot of time building skills and learning to work together. .
-Transitioning everything she knows and building trust may take some time so applicants should live near the K-W area or enjoy (multiple) long drives.
-It’s important to note that Houli has not been introduced to other dogs or children in her current foster home.
-While she may do well with a confident, calm, and balanced dog in the home Houli’s forever home should not have children.
+In her time in foster, Houlihan has spent a lot of time building skills and learning to work together.
+Transitioning everything she knows and building trust will take some time so applicants should live near the K-W area or enjoy (multiple) long drives.

 For more information on Houlihan, please contact Jayne at firstname.lastname@example.org